 The amount of financial aid available depends on the individual student.
 The FAFSA® uses a variety of data, including income and other financial assets, to determine how much money a student is expected to contribute to their education.

 For students under the age of 24, their eligibility is most likely based on parental income.
-For those older than 24, eligibility for student loans, grants and scholarships are determined based on their own income earnings from the previous tax year.
+For those older than 24, eligibility for student loans, grants, and scholarships is determined based on their own income earnings from the previous tax year.

 Important Information For Nontraditional Students